Hampton Court Palace

 Hampton Court Palace information

 Hampton Court is 13 miles southwest of central London and is easily reached by train from Waterloo.
-Alternatively, the riverboats that head from Westminster to Kew continue here (return adult/child £22.50/11.25, three hours).
+Alternatively, the riverboats that head from Westminster to Kew continue here (single adult/child £15/7.50, three hours).